ObstacleSM/documentation/test.md

 # Syntax Basics

 Here is a little script written in ManiaScript.
-As you can see, ManiaScript uses a C-like syntax: there blocks delimited by curly braces `{}` , and each instruction ends with a semicolon `;`.
+As you can see, ManiaScript uses a C-like syntax: there are blocks delimited by curly braces `{}` , and each instruction ends with a semicolon `;`.

 ```maniascript
 Text Hello() {